Twitchfire plot in the Hero AU

 Set Up

 Some time during pre-history, like 30 million BCE or whatever, highly advanced robots – the Xenobots – reigned on the Earth.
-They had brief fighting with an alien group [I might re-name them but unless/until I’m calling them Quintessons] and fought them off.
-They had some very tragic losses, though, and they ended up deciding to leave the Earth to become another inter-galactic force and cause hell for the Quintessons.
+They had brief fighting with an alien group [Used to be Quintessons, I finally renamed them] and fought them off.
+They had some very tragic losses, though, and they ended up deciding to leave the Earth to become another inter-galactic force and cause hell for the Chalyr.

-The Quintessons have come back for Earth.
+The Chalyr Kalat have come back for Earth.
 One of the shapeshifting spies they send down learns about this prophecy, there’s some hero that will defeat them.
 They send two shapeshifters to go infiltrate society and find this hero.
 One is very good at her job.
-The other is a cocky, rebellious asshole that all the higher-up Quintessons absolutely hate.
+The other is a cocky, rebellious asshole that all the higher-up Chalyri absolutely hate.
 She’s the decoy.
 They’re hoping the hero will kill her and then assume she’s safe and not discover the real spy.

-Twitch is like brand new to hero work, though, so this decoy shapeshifter easily figures out her civilian identity and even gets her pinned to a wall, she could kill her now and the whole thing would be over.
-But Twitch (very desperate) is like “You could join our side?”
+Sunbird is like brand new to hero work, though, so this decoy shapeshifter easily figures out her civilian identity and even gets her pinned to a wall, she could kill her now and the whole thing would be over.
+But Sunbird (very desperate) is like “You could join our side?”

 Confrontation